MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/vm_SKUDifferences.md

 ### Features that are limited to a subset of Windows Client Hosts ###

-Hyper-V is only available on Enteprise and Profesional versions of Windows client.
+Hyper-V is only available on Enterprise and Professional versions of Windows Client.

 ### Windows Client Specific Default Settings ###